-As an open source software, wordpress can be used by anyone.
-The user base isn't limited by price, premium customer support, or even skill level.
-Whether you're a designer, a developer, a copywriter, a teacher, a composer or a photographer, you can use Wordpress as your base of operations.
-You can create a portfolio (using our Notio theme, for example) and showcase your work, or run a blog.
+As an open source software, WordPress can be used by anyone.
+It's not limited by price, premium customer support, or even skill level.
+Whether you're a designer, developer, copywriter, teacher, composer or photographer, you can use WordPress to create a portfolio, showcase your work, or run a blog.
 With an estimated 1.3 billion active websites, around 455 million of them use WordPress.

 It's the most popular content management system (CMS) with a 61.8% market share.
 English is the most used language for writing content on WordPress, followed by Spanish and Indonesian.
 The Plugin Directory includes more than 54,000 add-ons with 1.5 billion downloads.
 The latest version of WordPress, WordPress 5.3, has been downloaded more than 7 million times.